 Because delusion is the common denominator in these 3 cases, our role as UX designers is to provide concrete, excuse-proof evidence of the necessity of feedback in the design process.

-Since these discussions often get highly emotionnal, the goal is to successfuly bring "rational" data (as opposed to an "interpretable" interview) into the process.
+Since these discussions often get highly emotional, the goal is to successfully bring data (as opposed to an "interpretable" interview) into the process.

-This is the first part in a three-parts series on user testing.
+This is the first part in a two-part series on user testing.